 SparkDQ — Data Quality Validation for Apache Spark¶

-SparkDQ is a lightweight data quality framework built natively for PySpark — no JVM bridge like PyDeequ, no complexity overhead like Great Expectations, and no platform lock-in like Databricks dqx.
-Define checks declaratively via YAML/JSON or through a type-safe Python API, validate at row and aggregate level in a single pass, and extend the framework via a plugin system without touching the core.
+That focus is what sets it apart from the alternatives: no JVM bridge like PyDeequ, no complexity overhead like Great Expectations, and no platform lock-in like Databricks dqx.
+And when the built-in checks are not enough, you extend the framework via a plugin system without touching the core.

 Installation¶